chromium/chromium/docs/gpu/gpu_testing_bot_details.md

    add a manually-triggered trybot at the same time that the CI bot is added.
    This is described in [How to add a new manually-triggered trybot].

+While the above instructions assume that an existing parent builder will be be used, a new one can be set up by performing a modified version of the steps:

+1. Make a [`tools/build`][tools/build] CL that adds the config for *only* the new builder and land it.
+1. Make and land Chromium CL that makes the above changes in addition to the
+   following:
+    1. Add the new builder to the necessary `//infra/config` files in the same way as the tester.
+    1. Add the new builder to [`src/tools/mb/mb_config.pyl`][mb_config.pyl].
+1. Make a [`tools/build`][tools/build] CL that adds the config for *only* the new tester and land it.

+Attempting to set up the builder/tester pair without first landing the [`tools/build`][tools/build] CL for the new builder will result in things breaking as seen in [this bug][misconfigured builder bug].

 [How to add a new manually-triggered trybot]: https://chromium.googlesource.com/chromium/src/+/master/docs/gpu/gpu_testing_bot_details.md#How-to-add-a-new-manually_triggered-trybot

 [ci.star]:               https://chromium.googlesource.com/chromium/src/+/master/infra/config/subprojects/ci.star